-7 things you need to be aware of when renting a villa in Bali
+7 Bali Rental scams you need to be aware of.....

 Finding suitable accommodation to settle into when retiring to Bali can be a challenge.
 Being in the tropics; properties quickly age and need plenty of maintenance which can become costly.
 We’ve put together things you should consider in selecting your long-term accommodation and some tips as to some of the questions you might ask your future landlord or agent.